Petraea/dagobah-training/sessions/04-tool-shed/ex-tool-management.md

 ---
 ## Task 3
-*New freebayes revision has been uploaded to the MTS.*
+*New bedtools revision has been uploaded to the MTS.*

-* Install [`devteam/freebayes`](https://toolshed.g2.bx.psu.edu/view/devteam/freebayes/) from MTS in revision `24:da6e10dee68b` into section 'New Freebayes'.
+* Install [`iuc/bedtools`](https://toolshed.g2.bx.psu.edu/view/iuc/bedtools/) from MTS in revision `13:fadebae7e69b` into section 'New BEDtools'.

 ---
 ## Task 4
-*Now you have two sections with two versions of freebayes.
+*Now you have two sections with two versions of bedtools.
 Confusing.
-You could uninstall it but you want users to be able to re-run jobs with old freebayes though.*
+You could uninstall it but you want users to be able to re-run jobs with old bedtools though.*

-* Hide the Freebayes section (with the older tool) from the tool panel without uninstalling it.
+* Hide the BEDtools section (with the older tool) from the tool panel without uninstalling it.

 Hint: You need to modify `shed_tool_conf.xml` in order to do this.

 ---
 ## Task 5
-*You want to show both versions of freebayes and allow users to switch versions on the tool form*
+*You want to show both versions of bedtools and allow users to switch versions on the tool form*

-* Move freebayes revision `24:da6e10dee68b` into 'New Freebayes' section and display it.
+* Move bedtools revision `10:c78cf6fe3018` into 'New BEDtools' section and display it.

 Hint: tools with the same ID and different version in the same section will 'collapse' into one and offer the switch button.